 As your EAP, we can be the first step in helping your employees get the help they need.
 We're confidential, easy to access and free—there's no need for employees to wait to talk to a qualified counselor, as we're available 24/7, and we can talk about the range of options available if the employee or a family member shows signs of depression.
 More than that, we can help connect them to the resources they need to receive effective care.

 When an employee or family member calls us, our consultants ask callers about mental health and substance use concerns.
 We look for indications of possible anxiety, depression, or substance use disorders.

 Whether or not the client appears to be "clinically depressed" or not, our EAP consultants are interested in getting them to whatever resources may help their mood or functioning.
 This is done in partnership with the client and might include taking a screening test to further look at mood issues; referral to self-help literature, groups or organizations; referral to counseling and/or medical professionals; or making a plan of intervention with follow-up by the consultant to re-assess the situation.

 The consultant is able to discuss various treatment options for depression including biological methods (e.g., medication, ECT), self-help methods, Cognitive-Behavioral Treatment, couple's or family therapy, individual counseling, etc. Sometimes a client will need to address a concurrent alcohol or drug problem and may be referred for a formal drug/alcohol use assessment, treatment program or self-help group.

 Help Is Just A Phone Call Away

 Raising awareness about depression is critical—but, equally important, employees must be encouraged to seek the help they need.
-That's why the EAP is so important—there are no barriers, no stigma and no cost to take those first steps.
-If clinical assistance is indicated, we work with your employees to find appropriate assistance that is in-network wherever and whenever possible.
-All they need to do is call us at 800.383.1908 and we'll be there, ready to help.
+That's why your VITAL WorkLife EAP is so important—there are no barriers, no stigma and no cost to take those first steps.
+If clinical assistance is indicated, we work with youy to find appropriate assistance that is in-network wherever and whenever possible.
+Contact us and we'll be there, ready to help.